Why do we favor our existing beliefs?

 It makes sense that we do this.
-We often need to make sense of information quickly, and forming new explanations or beliefs takes time.
-We have adapted to take the path of least resistance, often out of necessity.
+Oftentimes, humans need to make sense of information quickly however, forming new explanations or beliefs takes time and effort.
+We have adapted to take the path of least resistance, sometimes out of necessity.

 Imagine our ancestors hunting.
-An angery animal is charging towards them, and they only have a few seconds to decide whether to hold their ground or run.
+An intimidating animal is charging toward them, and they only have a few seconds to decide whether to hold their ground or run.
 There is no time to consider all the different variables involved in a fully informed decision.
 Past experience and instinct might cause them to look at the size of the animal and run.
-However, the presence of another hunting group now tilts the chances of successful conflict in their favor.
-Many evolutionary scientists have stated that our use of these shortcuts to make quick decisions in the modern world is based on survival instincts.1
+However, the presence of other hunters now tilts the chances of successful conflict in their favor.
+Evolutionary psychologists believe that the modern use of mental shortcuts for in-the-moment decision-making is based on past survival instincts.1

 It makes us feel good about ourselves

-No one likes feeling bad about themselves — and realizing that a belief we value is false can have this effect.
-Deeply held views often form our identities, so disproving them can sometimes be painful.
-We might even believe being wrong suggests we lack intelligence.
-As a result, we often look for information that supports rather than disproves our existing beliefs.2
+No one likes to be proven wrong, and when information is presented that violates our beliefs, it is only natural to push back.
+Deeply held views often form our identities, so disproving them can be uncomfortable.
+We might even believe that being wrong suggests that we lack intelligence.
+As a result, we often look for information that supports rather than refutes our existing beliefs.

-They call this confirmatory thought, “a one-sided attempt to rationalize a particular point of view.”
-This is juxtaposed with exploratory thought, which entails “even-handed consideration of alternative points of view.”3 Confirmatory thought in interpersonal settings can produce “groupthink,” in which the desire for conformity in the group results in dysfunctional decision making.
+Confirmatory thought in interpersonal settings can produce groupthink, in which the desire for conformity results in dysfunctional decision-making.
 So, while confirmation bias is often an individual phenomenon, it can also take place in groups of people.